 Devotees of archeology will find activities of all kinds in Modena.

-The Palazzo dei Musei houses the City Museum of Archaeology and Ethnology, the Roman Lapidary Museum, and the Estense Lapidary Museum, each collection unique in its own way.
+The Palazzo dei Musei houses the Civic Museum of Modena, the Roman Lapidary Museum, and the Estense Lapidary Museum, each collection unique in its own way.

 A short distance away lies the Novi Ark Archaeology Park, developed after archaeological discoveries were made during the construction of the Novi Park underground parking structure.